How to Keep Your Construction Projects on Track Without Chasing Your Crew All Day

 If you run a construction company, you know the drill: you start the day with a plan, and by mid-morning you’re dealing with late deliveries, missing subcontractors, and crew members asking what’s next.

 Most projects don’t fall behind because of the work itself — they fall behind because communication breaks down, tasks aren’t clear, and you can’t be everywhere at once.
+Many delays happen because the construction planning process isn’t visible to everyone in the field.

 Driving to every site to check in might feel like the only option, but it’s a time drain and often too late to catch problems before they snowball.